Azure/AppService/_posts/2024-06-01-Announcing-Inbound-IPv6-support.md

 Limitations in public preview:

 * Only a subset of regions are supported - see the list below.
-* Basic and Standard tier is not supported.
+* Basic and Standard tier is currently not supported.
-* Functions Consumption may temporarily have extra IP addresses.
+* Functions Consumption may temporarily have extra IP addresses in the DNS result.
 * Functions Consumption and Elastic Premium may not remove the IPv4 address in IPv6 mode.
 * The IPv6 address is not visible in the API.
-* IP-SSL bindings are not supported.
+* IP-SSL IPv6 bindings are not supported.

 ## How does it work

 IPv6 inbound requires two things.
 An IPv6 address that accepts traffic coming in, and a DNS record that returns an IPv6 (AAAA) record.
 Finally you'll also need a client that can send and receive IPv6 traffic.
 This means that you may not be able to test it from you local machine since many networks today only support IPv4.

 Our stamps (deployment units) will all have IPv6 addresses added.
 When these are added, you can start sending traffic to both the IPv4 and IPv6 address.
-To ensure backwards compatibility, the DNS response for the default host name (<app-name>.azurewebsites.net) will return only the IPv4 address.
+To ensure backwards compatibility, the DNS response for the default host name (_app-name_.azurewebsites.net) will return only the IPv4 address.
 If you want to change that, we have added a site property called `IPMode` that you can configure to `IPv6` or `IPv4AndIPv6`.
-If you set it to only IPv6, your client will need to "understand" IPv6 in order to get a response.
+If you set it to IPv6 only, your client will need to "understand" IPv6 in order to get a response.
 Setting it to IPv4 and IPv6 will allow you to have existing clients use IPv4, but allow capable clients to use IPv6.

 If you are using custom domain, you can define your custom DNS records the same way.
 If you only add an IPv6 (AAAA) record, your clients will need to support IPv6.
 You can also choose to add both, and finally you can use a CNAME in which case you will use the behavior of `IPMode`.